Going to Saigon and don’t have much time to spend there? Here’s a brief guide to the best things to do in Saigon.

 One of the most touristy yet fun things to do in Saigon is attending the Water Puppet show.
 This is a very traditional show during which all the main pillars of Vietnamese cultural beliefs are explained.

 What makes it interesting is that the puppets are moved from under the water.
 The trick of how it is done is revealed at the very end of the show.

 You can book your tickets for the Water Puppet Show here.

 Gorge on all the delicious food

-I am hardly a foodie, but Vietnamese food is delicious and one of the top things to do in Ho Chi Min is eating.
-Whether in the street or at a trendy restaurant, the choice of food in Saigon is incredible – so much so that one may as well browse a guide of Vietnamese street food to go prepared!
+Vietnamese food is delicious and one of the top things to do in Ho Chi Min is eating.
+Whether in the street or at a trendy restaurant, the choice of food in Saigon is incredible – so much so that you may as well browse a guide of Vietnamese street food to go prepared!

-Quan Bui appears to be Saigon’s best kept secret.
+Quan Bui may well be Saigon’s best kept secret.
 It is a place run by locals, and for the locals, where the occasional tourist makes an appearance.
 It is in the heart of District 1 and combines delicious food with a stylish yet traditional Vietnamese architecture.

 Quan 104 is located on Van Kiep Street and has a limited menu of incredibly tasty dishes.
 The grilled octopus is mouthwatering.